As the saying goes, “there’s no such thing as a free ride!”

 Certainly the closest thing is Wi-Fi.
 Wi-Fi cost structure is extremely low, performance and throughput can be excellent, and coverage continues to expand.
 Wi-Fi is the foundation of many global ‘smart cities’ initiatives, blanketing cities with ‘free’ Wi-Fi to be used in a variety of applications, including connecting and communicating with things.

-There can be complexity in using Wi-Fi for IoT applications – identity, mobility, connectivity across Wi-Fi networks, and seamless connectivity between Wi-Fi and traditional licensed based RANs can be complicated.
+There can be complexity in using Wi-Fi for IoT applications – identity, mobility, connectivity across Wi-Fi networks.
+Plus achieving seamless connectivity between Wi-Fi and traditional licensed based RANs requires deep mobile core connectivity insight.

 Accuris is an expert in connecting, and interworking, various networks.
-So if your plans require a Free Way (or lower-cost way) for IoT, connect with the experts.
+So if your plans require a Free Way (or at least 'lower-cost' way) for IoT, connect with the experts.